BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 - a ``make.py`` script for executing the documentation build via python.

-- a ``source`` directory containing predefined .rst files for the doc build and other required elements, see below for more details.
+- a ``source`` directory containing predefined .rst files for the documentation build and other required elements, see below for more details.

 - an ``auxiliary`` directory which contains the notebook used in the quickstart as well as a template notebook to be used when generating new tutorials to be added to the documentation.
-Note this is kept separate as it is used to generate the example for the repository `README.rst`, which is the included in the doc build.
+Note this is kept separate as it is used to generate the example for the repository `README.rst`, which is the included in the documentation build.

 The ``sphinx/source`` folder contains:

-- a ``conf.py`` script that is the `build configuration file <https://www.sphinx-doc.org/en/master/usage/configuration.html>`_ needed to customize the input and output behavior of the Sphinx doc build (see below for further details).
+- a ``conf.py`` script that is the `build configuration file <https://www.sphinx-doc.org/en/master/usage/configuration.html>`_ needed to customize the input and output behavior of the Sphinx documentation build (see below for further details).

 - a ``tutorials`` directory that contains all the notebooks (and supporting data) used in the documentation build.
 Note that as some notebooks take a little while to generate, the notebooks are currently committed with cell output.
 This may change in the future where notebooks are run as part of the sphinx build.

 - the base .rst files used for the documentation build, which are:

     *	``index.rst``: definition of the high-level documentation structure which mainly references the other rst files in this directory.

-    *	``getting_started.rst``: a quickstart guide for FACET which uses the ``README.rst``.

     *	``tutorials.rst``: a tutorial overview that incorporates the tutorial notebooks from the ``tutorials`` directory.